What Is a Line of Credit?

 Qualifications and approval

-Whether you’re trying to get a line of credit or a loan, your lender will collect your personal information and look at your credit history to evaluate how much of a risk you pose.
-Applicants with good to excellent credit pay less interest than applicants with poor credit or no credit history.
+Whether you’re trying to get a line of credit or a personal loan, your lender will collect your personal information and look at your credit history to evaluate how much of a risk you pose.
+Applicants with good to excellent credit pay less interest than applicants with fair, poor or no credit history.

-The process of getting approved for a line of credit is similar to applying for a loan and may take about the same amount of time, depending on the lender.
+The process of getting approved for a line of credit is similar to applying for a personal loan and may take about the same amount of time, depending on the lender.

 Types of lines of credit